Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Conclusions

-When this type of arbitrariness is present, the first thing to do is identify the parameters that are relevant to the phenomenon under observation.
-If they are finitely many, as is reasonable to expect in normal circumstances (or cleverly arranged setups), one sacrifices an equal number of initial measurements to fix them.
-At that point, one can verify whether the subsequent measurements are correctly predicted or not.
+In off-shell physics, the non uniqueness is associated with the possibility of introducing parameters that describe the apparatus, the classical environment surrounding the experiment and the observer itself.
+At the practical level, the theory is predictive in the following sense.
+One first identifies the parameters that matter to the phenomenon under consideration.
+Assuming that they are finitely many-- as is reasonable to expect under normal circumstances, or\ in cleverly arranged setups --, one sacrifices an equal number of initial measurements to fix them.
+After that, one can verify whether the subsequent measurements are correctly predicted or not.

+We believe that the nonlocality-locality relation worked out here can stimulate further investigations and some out-of-the-box thinking.

 .5truecm { \textbf{Acknowledgments}}

 The author is grateful to G. Calcagni, Jiangfan Liu and L. Modesto for helpful discussions.